China Western Development: History

-In 1978, under the leadership of Deng Xiaoping, the People's Republic of China began to reform its economy by changing from a command economy to a market economy.
+In 1978, under the leadership of Deng Xiaoping, the People's Republic of China began the reform and opening up by changing from a command economy to a market economy.
 The coastal regions of eastern China benefited greatly from these reforms, and their economies rapidly grew.
 In contrast, regions in the western half of China lagged behind economically.
 In 1988, Deng described the strategic concept of "two overall situations," stating that while coastal areas should speed their economic development, once they reached a sufficient level of development, they should help the interior regions develop.

 Jiang Zemin sought to address the regional imbalances, holding the belief that underdevelopment made the western region at risk for social discontent and foreign interference.
 In March 1999, he proposed a developmental strategy for the western region at the 9th National People's Congress.
 He would elaborate on the plan in June 1999, during which the phrase great western development was used, marking the start of the policy.
 In a development symposium in Xi'an that month, Jiang stated that increasing development in the western and central regions of China was a matter of political and social significance, as well as economic significance.

 Premier Zhu Rongji visited the western region to gather the view of officials from Western China on the plan.
 Consequently, the State Planning Commission drafted an early plan for the proposal before submitting it to the Politburo Standing Committee of the Chinese Communist Party in November 1999.
 A Leadership Group for Western China Development (西部地区开发领导小组) was created by the State Council in January 2000, led by Zhu.
 The plan for western development was formally put forward during the fifth plenary session of the 15th Central Committee of the Chinese Communist Party.

 For these purposes, the western region is defined as Sichuan, Gansu, Guizhou, Yunnan, Qinghai, Shaanxi, the municipality of Chongqing, Ningxia, Xinjiang, Inner Mongolia, Guangxi and Tibet.